kevinhav/DATA607_project_3/README.md

 ## Collaboration Tools

-We will leverage GitHub and GitHub projects through this project.
+We will leverage GitHub and GitHub Projects through this project to share code, track progress, and coordinate on deliverables.

 ### GitHub